mikavilpas/yazi.nvim/README.md

       -- reported issues with this, and can set this to `true` to keep using -- the old `termopen` for the time being. nvim_0_10_termopen_fallback = false,

+      -- By default, this is `false`, which means yazi.nvim processes events in -- a batch when the user closes yazi.
+If this is `true`, events are -- processed immediately.
+      process_events_live = false,
     },
   },
 }